Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 \subsection{Single frame networks}

 CNNs have been used to classify actions and interactions in single frames \citep{asadi2017survey,bilen2016dynamic,gkioxari2015contextual}.
-Similar to the use of handcrafted features (Section~\ref{Section3}), the focus is on a characteristic joint pose.
-To extend this methodology to sequences of image, several approaches have been proposed.
+Similar to the use of handcrafted features, the focus is on characteristic joint poses.
+To extend this methodology to sequences of images, several approaches have been proposed.

 Based on the classification of individual frames, \citet{karpathy2014large} proposed three techniques to fuse the scores of multiple frames using different convolutional configurations.
 In the Early Fusion strategy, the input of the network is a stack of subsequent frames.
 Late Fusion combines the convolutional features of the first and last frames of a sequence in the final, fully connected layers.
 Slow Fusion is a combination of these two approaches, that empowers a progressive fusion over frames and activation maps, with the extension of convolutional layer connections through time.
-All three approaches have proven to be insufficient as the temporal variations were not found sensitive to the different architectural connections.
-This was primarily due to the significant scene disparity within interaction class and the similarity of body postures across classes.
-It is a challenge to deal with these variations as they have to be modeled from the typically modest amount of available training videos.
+All three approaches are limited in their capability to deal with subtle temporal variations between classes, and large intra-class variations.
+It is a challenge to deal with these variations as they have to be modeled from the typically modest number of training videos.

 To partly mitigate this issue, authors have investigated the use of Transfer Learning \citep{bengio2011deep,bengio2012deep,caruana1998multitask,pan2010survey,yosinski2014transferable}.
-This is a process in which the network is first trained on a large dataset, that provides general examples, and subsequently re-purpose the features learned for another, typically more specific, classification task.
+This is a process in which the network is first trained on a large dataset with general examples, and subsequently re-purposed for another, more specific, classification task.
 In general, this means that the deeper layers are retrained for the specific domain.
-Consequently, fewer parameters need to be learned for the novel domain, which reduces the risk of overfitting when using complex network architectures.
-An example can be seen in \hyperref[Figure3]{Figure 3} where the fully connected layers of an Inception network variant \citep{szegedy2015going}, trained on the ImageNet dataset \citep{deng2009imagenet}, are re-trained on the TV Human Interaction dataset.
+Consequently, fewer parameters need to be learned for the novel domain, which reduces the risk of overfitting.